Oppenheimer Asset Management Inc. Sells 1,096 Shares of Post Holdings, Inc. (NYSE:POST)

-Oppenheimer Asset Management Inc. reduced its holdings in Post Holdings, Inc. (NYSE:POST – Get Rating) by 13.7% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 6,894 shares of the company’s stock after selling 1,096 shares during the quarter.
-Oppenheimer Asset Management Inc.’s holdings in Post were worth $777,000 at the end of the most recent quarter.
+Oppenheimer Asset Management Inc. lessened its position in Post Holdings, Inc. (NYSE:POST – Get Rating) by 13.7% in the fourth quarter, according to its most recent disclosure with the SEC.
+The firm owned 6,894 shares of the company’s stock after selling 1,096 shares during the period.
+Oppenheimer Asset Management Inc.’s holdings in Post were worth $777,000 as of its most recent filing with the SEC.

-Other hedge funds have also modified their holdings of the company.
-Moors & Cabot Inc. acquired a new stake in Post in the third quarter valued at approximately $32,000.
-Clearstead Advisors LLC purchased a new position in shares of Post during the third quarter valued at approximately $35,000.
-IndexIQ Advisors LLC boosted its position in shares of Post by 270.6% during the third quarter.
-IndexIQ Advisors LLC now owns 882 shares of the company’s stock valued at $97,000 after buying an additional 644 shares during the last quarter.
-Geneos Wealth Management Inc. purchased a new position in shares of Post during the third quarter valued at approximately $118,000.
-Finally, CWM LLC purchased a new position in shares of Post during the fourth quarter valued at approximately $137,000.
-Institutional investors and hedge funds own 90.41% of the company’s stock.
+Other institutional investors have also recently made changes to their positions in the company.
+Russell Investments Group Ltd. grew its stake in Post by 17.5% in the third quarter.
+Russell Investments Group Ltd. now owns 107,929 shares of the company’s stock valued at $11,886,000 after acquiring an additional 16,113 shares during the period.
+Inspire Investing LLC purchased a new position in shares of Post during the third quarter valued at approximately $238,000.
+CWM LLC purchased a new position in Post in the fourth quarter worth $137,000.
+PYA Waltman Capital LLC boosted its position in Post by 5.2% in the third quarter.
+PYA Waltman Capital LLC now owns 157,978 shares of the company’s stock worth $17,403,000 after purchasing an additional 7,788 shares during the last quarter.
+Finally, Bank of Nova Scotia boosted its position in Post by 10.0% in the third quarter.
+Bank of Nova Scotia now owns 529,675 shares of the company’s stock worth $58,349,000 after purchasing an additional 48,000 shares during the last quarter.
+90.41% of the stock is owned by hedge funds and other institutional investors.

 In related news, Director Thomas C. Erb acquired 1,500 shares of the firm’s stock in a transaction that occurred on Tuesday, February 8th.
 The shares were bought at an average cost of $105.38 per share, for a total transaction of $158,070.00.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Insiders own 9.70% of the company’s stock.

+Post (NYSE:POST – Get Rating) last released its quarterly earnings data on Thursday, February 3rd.
+The company reported $0.29 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.34 by ($0.05).
+Post had a net margin of 1.01% and a return on equity of 4.58%.
+The company had revenue of $1.64 billion for the quarter, compared to the consensus estimate of $1.64 billion.
+During the same quarter in the previous year, the firm posted $0.72 earnings per share.
+Equities analysts predict that Post Holdings, Inc. will post 1.38 EPS for the current fiscal year.

 Several research analysts have weighed in on the company.
+Truist Financial cut Post from a “buy” rating to a “hold” rating and cut their price objective for the stock from $120.00 to $70.00 in a research report on Thursday, March 24th.
 Piper Sandler cut their price objective on Post from $129.00 to $75.00 and set an “overweight” rating on the stock in a research report on Friday, April 1st.
-The Goldman Sachs Group cut their price objective on Post from $132.00 to $85.00 and set a “buy” rating on the stock in a research report on Wednesday, March 16th.
-Truist Financial cut Post from a “buy” rating to a “hold” rating and cut their price objective for the stock from $120.00 to $70.00 in a research report on Thursday, March 24th.
 Zacks Investment Research raised Post from a “sell” rating to a “hold” rating and set a $112.00 price objective on the stock in a research report on Monday, December 27th.
-Finally, StockNews.com initiated coverage on Post in a research report on Thursday, March 31st.
+The Goldman Sachs Group lowered their target price on Post from $132.00 to $85.00 and set a “buy” rating on the stock in a research note on Wednesday, March 16th.
+Finally, StockNews.com initiated coverage on Post in a research note on Thursday, March 31st.
 They issued a “hold” rating on the stock.
 Four analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $102.57.

 Post Holdings, Inc operates as a consumer packaged goods holding company in the United States and internationally.
 It operates through five segments: Post Consumer Brands, Weetabix, Foodservice, Refrigerated Retail, and BellRing Brands.
 The Post Consumer Brands segment manufactures, markets, and sells branded and private label ready-to-eat (RTE) cereal and hot cereal products.